federicotdn/pimacs/README.md

       (throw 'bar nil))))
 ```

-When the `throw` is about to be called, the handler stack would then look like this:
+When `throw` is about to be called, the handler stack would then look like this:

 ```
 | { handler for 'baz } |